beeb/awsbck/README.md

 <h1 align="center">awsbck</h1>

 <p align="center">
-This utility lets you `tar.gz` a folder and upload it to a AWS S3 bucket, once or periodically.
+This utility lets you compress a folder and upload it to a AWS S3 bucket, once or periodically.
 </p>

 ## Disclaimer